Saraquail/ff7oa-server/README.md

 ## Link to live app: https://ff7-companion-app.saraquail.now.sh/

-## Endpoints
+### Endpoints

-/users/ GET POST
+/users/ POST
-/users/:id
-/monsters
+/monsters GET POST
+/monsters/:monster_id POST
-/guides/: GET POST DELETE
+/guides/:user_name GET POST
+/guides/:user_name/:guide_id DELETE

 ### Technologies

-This app was built using React, CSS3, and HTML5
+This app was built using React, CSS3, and HTML5.
-The server was built using Node.js, Express, and Knex The database was built using PostgreSQL
+The server was built using Node.js, Express, and Knex.
+The database was built using PostgreSQL.